 After the third interruption, I told my friend that I was in an interview and to let others know I would catch up later.
 By then the damage was done.
 I didn't get the job.

-It's 5 O'Clock Somewhere: I had a very important follow-up interview on a Friday morning, but I had prepared relentlessly, had a good phone interview first time around, and was pretty confident about how the interview would turn out.
+I had a very important follow-up interview on a Friday morning.
+I had prepared relentlessly, had a good phone interview first time around, and was pretty confident about how the interview would turn out.

-After we shook hands the interviewer started sniffing the air and asked if I had been drinking.
-Of course, I said no, but then I smelt for myself how strong the scent of Vodka was.
-I hastily explained I had picked up a bottle of Vodka for a friend and was carrying in my briefcase — as if that made the situation any better.
-I didn't get a callback.
+After we shook hands, the interviewer started sniffing the air and asked if I had been drinking.
+I said no, but then realized I smelled like vodka.
+I hastily explained I had picked up a bottle of vodka for a friend and was carrying it in my briefcase — as if that made the situation any better.
+I didn't get a call back.

-It was a hot day but I knew it would be a maximum of ten or fifteen minutes she'd be in the car alone; plus, I left all the windows cracked open.
-Well, someone from the company was coming in from a late lunch and spotted my dog in the car.
+While I was interviewing, someone from the company was coming in from a late lunch and spotted my dog in the car.
 She ran into the office, which is very small, and started ranting about what a horrible person would leave their dog in the car during weather like this, and how she was going to call the police.

 My interview was in a corporate office building in my city's business district, meaning there are a lot of fast-food-style restaurants where employees eat lunch and get coffee.
 I arrived very early for my interview and decided I'd take advantage of the opportunity and collect some utensils for the apartment.
 By the time I went in for my interview I had grabbed handfuls of utensils from about five different places — meaning I probably had between 50 and 70 forks, knives and spoons in my handbag.